astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-7.md

 ## Takedown

 The scientist sets off explosions to bring down the entire building!
+On our heads.

 ![](https://i.imgur.com/7BLamK5.gif)